 How to spot a SCC

 SCC of the skin can develop anywhere on the body but is most often found on exposed areas exposed to ultraviolet (UV) radiation like the face, lips, ears, scalp, shoulders, neck, back of the hands and forearms.
 SCCs can develop in scars, skin sores and other areas of skin injury.
 The skin around them typically shows signs of sun damage such as wrinkling, pigment changes and loss of elasticity.

 SCCs can appear as thick, rough, scaly patches that may crust or bleed.
 They can also resemble warts, or open sores that don’t completely heal.
 Sometimes SCCs show up as growths that are raised at the edges with a lower area in the center that may bleed or itch.

 SCCs can also look different from the descriptions above.
-If you notice anything unusual, such as a sore that fails to heal, or a new spot, make an appointment with your dermatologist.
+If you notice anything unusual, such as a sore that fails to heal, or a new spot, make an appointment with our office.